Maharashtra: Literature

 Maharashtra's regional literature is about the lives and circumstances of Marathi people in specific parts of the state.
 The Marathi language, which boasts a rich literary heritage, is written in the Devanagari script.
 The earliest instance of Marathi literature is Dnyaneshwari, a commentary on the Bhagavad Gita by 13th-century Bhakti Saint Dnyaneshwar and devotional poems called abhangs by his contemporaries such as Namdev, and Gora Kumbhar.
 Devotional literature from the Early modern period includes compositions in praise of the God Pandurang by Bhakti saints such as Tukaram, Eknath, and Rama by Ramdas respectively.

-19th century Marathi literature includes mainly Polemic works of social and political activists such as Balshastri Jambhekar, Bal Gangadhar Tilak, Gopal Hari Deshmukh, Mahadev Govind Ranade, Jyotirao Phule, and Vishnushastri Chiplunkar.

-Keshavsuta was a pioneer in modern Marathi poetry.
+19th century Marathi literature includes mainly Polemic works of social and political activists such as Balshastri Jambhekar, Bal Gangadhar Tilak, Gopal Hari Deshmukh, Mahadev Govind Ranade, Jyotirao Phule, and Vishnushastri Krushnashastri Chiplunkar.
+Keshavasuta was a pioneer in modern Marathi poetry.
 The Hindutva proponent, Vinayak Damodar Savarkar was a prolific writer.
 His work in English and Marathi consists of many essays, two novels, poetry, and plays.